 With everyone currently at home and countless car shows across North America canceled due to COVID-19, chances are pretty good that you’re looking for a project to keep you busy right about now.
 Luckily, there are plenty of automotive DIY projects for housebound gearheads to tackle from the comfort of their own garage.
 But if you want to keep your car looking sharp, and get it ready for cruising season, why not spend time upgrading the appearance of your brakes?

-We’ve all seen the high-priced sports cars with the impressive, brightly colored brake calipers tucked away behind the wheels.
+We’ve all seen the high-priced sports cars with the impressive, brightly colored brakes calipers tucked away behind the wheels.
 Those big, attention-grabbing calipers have become a symbol of uncompromising performance in their own right, and jealousy of another owner’s bright, shiny Brembo or Wilwood calipers has become endemic among the car enthusiast population.
 Call it “brake envy.”

 But if your car didn’t come straight from the factory with such nifty looking brakes, fear not, because there are ways to achieve a similar look without having to replace your calipers: using caliper paint and caliper covers.
 The only catch is, one of these methods is more DIY-friendly than the other.